20 Productivity

 Solutions

-Assuming an iteration has 20 working days, each person will be able to offer 20×0.75=15 productive working days per iteration to implement the solution.
+Assuming an iteration has 20 working days, each person can offer 20×0.75=15 productive working days per iteration to implement the solution.
 Since there are five team members, the team will have 5×15=75 productive working days per iteration.

 For each week, a single employee working at 80% velocity is expected to offer 5×0.8=4 productive working days.
 A team of five will therefore have 5×4=20 productive working days to contribute to the project.
 Since there are 500 productive working days of effort required, the total project is expected to take 500/20=25 weeks.